atharvamulgundeverestek/Documentation/JMBAXI HOOKS/useAccessControl.md

 ---
 ### usePermissions Hook

 The `usePermissions` hook provides access to the current user's granted permissions and also allows updating them within the application state.
+Permissions can be updated in the atom by setting them when fetched, either from an API response or extracted from the user's ID token.

 ```js
 import { currentUserPermissions } from "@/store";